Questions asked in an aged care assessment (previously ACAT)

-The Aged Care Assessment Team (ACAT) evaluates the needs of older Australians and makes recommendations for government-funded care and support.
-During a face-to-face ACAT assessment, the assessor will ask a series of questions to help them identify your strengths and things that you may find difficult, both now and in the near future.
+From 9 December 2024, aged care assessments will be conducted by the new single assessment workforce, replacing the Aged Care Assessment Team (ACAT).
+This workforce evaluates the needs of older Australians and makes recommendations for government-funded care and support.
+During a face-to-face assessment, the assessor will ask a series of questions to identify your strengths and any areas where you may need assistance, both now and in the near future.

 It is important to provide honest and detailed responses to ensure an accurate evaluation.
 Their expertise and understanding of aged care services can guide you towards the most suitable level of care and options that will best meet your needs.